 - SIG: Redesigning BIO 1000, convened by Conner Sandefur (firstname.lastname@example.org)

-- SIG: Writing and Publishing in the Humanities, convened by Charles Beem (firstname.lastname@example.org)
+- SIG: Working Class Identity in the Academy, convened by Michele Fazio (email@example.com)

 To learn more about SIGs, join one of these groups, or launch a new one, please contact the conveners or TLC director Scott Hicks at (910) 775-4032 or firstname.lastname@example.org.